mlochbaum/BQN/problems.md

 ### Incoherent monad-dyad builtin pairs
 BQN inherits the functions `+×⌊⌈|`, and adds the functions `∧∨<>≠≡≢↕⍷`, that are only paired for their glyphs and not for any other reason (that is, both function valences match the symbol but they don't match with each other).
 I find there are just not enough good glyphs to separate all of these out, but I'm sure the pairings could be improved.

-### Control flow substitutes have awkward syntax
-At the moment BQN has no control structures, instead preferring modifiers, function recursion, and headers.
-When working with pure functions, these can be better than control structures.
-For more imperative programming they're a lot worse.
-Given that blocks without headers also end up with an unexpected type if you don't use the inputs, it's safe to say BQN isn't great for imperative programming overall.
-But that's a big loss, and it's very much worth fixing if it can be done with something like a single control structure that conditionally or repeatedly executes an immediate block.

 ### Glyphs are hard to type
 There's been a lot of work done on this.
 Still there, still a problem.
 On the other hand, glyphs are easy to read, and write by hand!